jony24a/python-car-game-main/README.md

 The player can choose to restart the game by pressing a designated key (typically 'Y' or 'N') when prompted.
 If the player chooses to restart, the game resets, and the main loop continues from the beginning.

+# Conclusion

+the "Car Game By Jonatan Novoa" delivers an engaging and challenging gaming experience.
+With its fast-paced gameplay, intuitive controls, and progressively increasing difficulty, players are drawn into an immersive world of traffic navigation.
+Interactive features like collision detection and scoring system add depth to the gameplay, while the user-friendly interface ensures accessibility for players of all skill levels.
+Overall, the game showcases creativity and innovation in design, offering hours of entertainment for gaming enthusiasts.

 # Flowchart

 ```mermaid